INFORMATION

 Re: Pope thinks Belgian raids are 'deplorable'

-Why should any church have autonomy in matters concerning crimes committed against common law?"with respect to their reciprocal specificity and autonomy."
+Why should any church have autonomy in matters concerning crimes committed against common law?

 "Look forward; yesterday was a lesson, if you did not learn from it you wasted it."